kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 \end{align}
 ```

-While the vale of is $-0.9$ the averaged column-cooling rate, it does vary from location to location.
-For example, for the latitude (0-30N), the value is around $-1.2K/day$, and higher latitude is around $-0.57K/day$.
+While the average column cooling rate is approximately $-0.9 \text{K/day}$, this value can vary by location.
+For example, between latitudes 0-30N, the cooling rate is around $-1.2 \text{K/day}$, while in higher latitudes, it is approximately $-0.57 \text{K/day}$.

-Given the weak temperature gradient over the tropics, the thermodynamics equation can be written as
+Given the weak temperature gradient over the tropics, the thermodynamic equation can be approximated as:

 ```{math}